Q) What is the cost of an eye exam? What is included?

 Q) What types of insurance do you accept and what do they cover?

-A) Generally we accept some major medical plans (such as Blue Cross Blue Shield, Harvard Pilgrim, Tufts, Medicare), but is the patient’s responsibility to check eligibility and to determine coverage prior to visiting.
+A) Generally we accept some major medical plans (such as Blue Cross Blue Shield, Harvard Pilgrim, Medicare, VSP), but is the patient’s responsibility to check eligibility and to determine coverage prior to visiting.
 Most major health plans will cover a routine eye exam every year but do not cover any contact lens annual checks or fittings.
-We currently participate in VSP, but may not continue to do so.
-Before signing up for VSP you may want to see if our own plan rates are more affordable.

 Q) How much does a contact lens exam cost?